 Tragus and Daith Piercings Can Help Treat Migraines and More

 Although it is not foolproof, each of these piercings is considered novel treatments for migraines.
 This is because they help to stimulate the vagus nerve, a long nerve that branches several parts of the outer ear.
 Since malfunctions in the vagus nerve are often a cause of recurring migraines, depression, anxiety, epilepsy, piercing these areas can be a way to treat these conditions.

 Tragus and daith piercings require the use of a needle, rather than a gun, which makes them more painful than the typical ear-piercing.
-Also, since these are cartilage piercings, they will take 3 to 6 months to heal.
-Alternatively, a surface tragus piercing is more for fashion and heals quicker, since it does not pass through the cartilage.
+Also, since these are cartilage piercings, the healing process will take 3 – 6 months Alternatively, a surface tragus piercing is more for fashion and heals quicker, since it does not pass through the cartilage.

 Does a tragus piercing hurt more than daith?

-Most say the tragus is the less painful of the two, although an individual’s pain tolerance plays a large factor in this question.
+Most say the tragus hurts less, although an individual’s pain tolerance plays a large factor in this question.